Black wildebeest: Description

 Both sexes have strong horns that curve forward, resembling hooks, which are up to 78 cm long.
 The horns have a broad base in mature males, and are flattened to form a protective shield.
 In females, the horns are both shorter and narrower.
-They become fully developed in females in the third year, while horns are fully grown in males at age of four or five.
+They become fully developed in females in the third year, while horns are fully grown in males aged four or five.
 The black wildebeest normally has 13 thoracic vertebrae, though specimens with 14 have been reported, and this species shows a tendency for the thoracic region to become elongated.
 Scent glands secrete a glutinous substance in front of the eyes, under the hair tufts, and on the forefeet.
 Females have two teats.
 Apart from the difference in the appearance of the tail, the two species of wildebeests also differ in size and colour, with the black being smaller and darker than the blue.

 The black wildebeest can maintain its body temperature within a small range in spite of large fluctuations in external temperatures.
 It shows well-developed orientation behaviour towards solar radiation, which helps it thrive in hot, and often shadeless, habitats.
 The erythrocyte count is high at birth and increases till the age of 2–3 months, while in contrast, the leucocyte count is low at birth and falls throughout the animal's life.
 The neutrophil count is high at all ages.
 The haematocrit and haemoglobin content decreases till 20–30 days after birth.
 A peak in the content of all these haemological parameters occurs at the age of 2–3 months, after which the readings gradually decline, reaching their lowest values in the oldest individuals.
 The presence of fast-twitch fibres and the ability of the muscles to use large amounts of oxygen help explain the rapid running speed of the black wildebeest and its high resistance to fatigue.
 Individuals may live for about 20 years.